yana-svirhunenko/table_parser/README.md

 Run the app:
 python -m src.app
-Open http://localhost:5001 (or your specified port) in your browser.
+Open http://localhost:5001 in your browser.
+Port can be changed if needed.

 Docker